-The Assessment Department also administers partial tax exemptions, as allowed under the New York State Real Property Tax Law, to property owners who meet certain eligibility requirements.
-Exemption applications may be picked up at the Town of Chili Assessment Department, or downloaded from the New York State Department of Taxation and Finance website, click: http://www.tax.ny.gov/pit/property/ All exemption applications must be filed with your Local Assessor by taxable status date (March 1st).
+The Assessment Office also administers partial tax exemptions, as allowed under the New York State Real Property Tax Law, to property owners who meet certain eligibility requirements.
+Exemption applications may be picked up at the Town of Chili Assessment Office, or downloaded from the New York State Department of Taxation and Finance website, click: http://www.tax.ny.gov/pit/property/ All exemption applications must be filed with your Local Assessor by taxable status date (March 1st).
 Do not file these forms with the NYS Office of Real Property Tax Service.
-If you need assistance or have questions, please contact the Assessment Department at (585) 889-6132.
+If you need assistance or have questions, please contact the Assessment Office at (585) 889-6132.

 School TAx Relief (STAR) Exemption

 The New York State School Tax Relief (STAR) Program provides an exemption from school taxes for owner-occupied, primary residences.

 Due to changes in the School TAx Relief (STAR) program, certain homeowners in New York State will now register for the new STAR Credit Check.
 New applicants who qualify for STAR will now receive a credit in the form of a check rather than receiving a property tax exemption.

 WHO HAS TO REGISTER FOR THE STAR CREDIT CHECK?

 If a homeowner is already receiving a STAR exemption and purchased their current home prior to May 1, 2014, then they do not need to register; they will continue to receive the STAR exemption.